2lipe/2lipe/readme.md

 I'm a student of systems analysis and development, learning about frontend and their frameworks, specializing in JavaScript, TypeScript, React and more.
 I love to explore new technologies and leverage them to solve real-life problems.
-Currently web and mobile developer at Udna HealthTech.
+Currently Jr developer at MedSênior.

 ### More about me